Who is Iran's new President-elect Ebrahim Raisi? | DW | 20.06.2021

 Many observers have said Friday's election was tailor-made for the archconservative judiciary chief: the most promising opponents were prevented from running against him, and competitors with similar views withdrew from the race so they wouldn't jeopardize his success.

-But now it's official: in August, Raisi — known for his connections to Iran's religious leaders — will replace the moderate outgoing President Hassan Rouhani, who was not allowed to run again after serving two terms in office.
-For Raisi, who lost the presidential race to Rouhani in the last election in 2017, this may even be a stepping stone to an even higher position.
+But now it's official: in August, Raisi — known for his connections to Iran's religious leaders — will replace the moderate outgoing leader Hassan Rouhani, who was not allowed to run again after serving two terms in office.
+For Raisi, who lost the presidential race to Rouhani in 2017, this may even be a stepping stone to a higher position.

 Ebrahim Raisi was born in 1960 into a strictly religious family in the country's second largest city, Mashhad.
 For Shiite Muslims, the city is one of the country's most important pilgrimage sites and home to the Imam Reza shrine.
 The custodian of the shrine is an influential foundation that was headed by Raisi from 2016 to 2019.